umputun/cronn/README.md

 ### Notifications

+You can enable one or more notification methods: Slack, Webhook, Telegram, and Email.
+Either `--notify.enabled-error` or `--notify.enabled-complete` or both should be enabled for notifications to work.

+#### Email

+Enabled if `--notify.to` option is set, which could be list of emails.
+Please set all SMTP-related options for the email notifications to work.

+#### Slack

+Enabled if `--notify.slack-channels` option is set, which could be list of channels, channelIDs, and userIDs.
+Please set `--notify.slack-token` for this method to work.

+#### Webhook

+Enabled if `--notify.webhook-urls` option is set, which could be list of URLs.

+#### Telegram

+Enabled if `--notify.telegram-destinations` option is set, which could be list of channels, userIDs, and channelIDs (a number, like -1001480738202: use [that instruction](https://remark42.com/docs/configuration/telegram/#notifications-for-administrators) to obtain it).
+Please set `--notify.telegram-token` obtained from [BotFather](https://core.telegram.org/bots) for this method to work.

+Text of notification is expected to be in HTML, tags which are not allowed in Telegram will be automatically removed.

+#### Notification text

-Optional notifications are sent to the specified email address on job failure or completion.
+When enabled, notifications are sent to the specified destinations on job failure or completion.
 User can define custom templates for notifications messages with `--notify.complere-template` and `--notify.err-template` options.
-The following templates are available:
+Default templates are in HTML.
+The following variables are available:

 - `{{.Command}}` - the command with arguments
 - `{{.Spec}}` - the crontab specification